South Ossetian Autonomous Oblast: End of the South Ossetian AO

 In 1989, during the dissolution of the Soviet Union, violent unrest broke out in Tskhinvali between the Georgian independence-minded population of the region and Ossetians loyal to the Soviet Union.
-In September 1990 Ossetian nationalists in the South Ossetia's regional soviet declared independence from Georgia by announcing "South Ossetian Soviet Democratic Republic" loyal to Moscow.
-After the Georgia's October elections to the Supreme Soviet, on December 11 1990, the autonomous oblast illegally held rival elections.
+In September 1990 Ossetian nationalists in the South Ossetia's regional soviet declared independence from Georgia by announcing the creation of the "South Ossetian Soviet Democratic Republic" loyal to Moscow.
+After the Georgia's October elections to the Supreme Soviet, on December 11 1990, the autonomous Oblast held rival elections.
 On 12 December, gunmen driving a car in Tskhinvali opened fire from a submachine gun, killing three Georgians and wounding two in what has been described as a terrorist attack and an act of ethnic violence.
-The Supreme Soviet of the Georgian SSR responded to these illegal actions by annulling the autonomy of South Ossetia and declaring the state of emergency to restore order.
+The Supreme Soviet of the Georgian SSR responded to these actions by annulling the autonomy of South Ossetia and declaring a state of emergency to restore order.